pivotal/docs-tap/workloads/spec-reference.md

 ## <a id="source-provider"></a>source-provider

-The `source-provider` resource in the supply chain creates objects that fetch either source code or pre-compiled Java applications depending how the workload is configured.
-See [Building from Source](../scc/building-from-source.hbs.md).
+The `source-provider` resource in the supply chain creates objects that fetch either source code or pre-compiled Java applications depending on how the workload is configured.
+For more information, see [Building from Source](../scc/building-from-source.hbs.md).

 ### GitRepository